 - PJM Transmission Substation Electrically connected Transmission Substation PJM 8 character EMS name. - Voltage (kV) Voltage (PJM EMS terminal voltage at high side of load transformer).
-If connected at distribution system then this should be the high side voltage at PJM interconnection facility. - PJM equipment name Official PJM name for equipment (transformer, line, loads) PJM 8 character. - 73.
-To the extent that the Transmission Owner holds or after reasonable efforts can obtain information, Transmission Owner may provide additional or updated information for BTMG facilities (i.e., contact information, typical operational mode, start up time, etc.) on the list or add BTMG facilities to the list as appropriate.
+If connected at distribution system then this should be the high side voltage at PJM interconnection facility. - PJM equipment name Official PJM name for equipment (transformer, line, loads) PJM 8 character.

+88. To the extent that the Transmission Owner holds or after reasonable efforts can obtain information, Transmission Owner may provide additional or updated information for BTMG facilities (i.e., contact information, typical operational mode, start up time, etc.) on the list or add BTMG facilities to the list as appropriate.
 Transmission Owner may also review and update the BTMG information more frequently than on an annual basis.
-PJM will maintain confidentiality of all information provided by Transmission Owner and will only release such information under conditions governed by Operating Agreement, section 18.17. - 74.
-Transmission Owner may coordinate with BTMG facility interconnected to the transmission system, or through the relevant electric distribution utility, during expected prolonged emergency load dump/shed or as otherwise necessary to help mitigate a grid emergency.
+PJM will maintain confidentiality of all information provided by Transmission Owner and will only release such information under conditions governed by Operating Agreement, section 18.17.

+89. Transmission Owner may coordinate with BTMG facility interconnected to the transmission system, or through the relevant electric distribution utility, during expected prolonged emergency load dump/shed or as otherwise necessary to help mitigate a grid emergency.
 As BTMG facilities do not participate in the wholesale energy market, any request to operate for the purpose of helping to mitigate a wholesale market issue is on a voluntary basis at the discretion of the BTMG owner.
 Any request to operate to mitigate a wholesale market issue will be communicated to the BTMG as a voluntary request at the discretion of the BTMG owner.

-with the Transmission Owner's request to provide the information described above, the Transmission Owner will provide such information to the extent it is reasonably available.
+&lt;sup>10 If a Municipal electric system, electric cooperative, electric distribution company or affiliated transmission company is not a PJM member, and such company does not cooperate with the Transmission Owner's request to provide the information described above, the Transmission Owner will provide such information to the extent it is reasonably available.

-11 If BTMG is connected to more than one transmission substation then Transmission Owner will provide up to 3 connected transmission substations as needed.
+&lt;sup>11 If BTMG is connected to more than one transmission substation then Transmission Owner will provide up to 3 connected transmission substations as needed.